honhanbao/Cost-of-Living-Index-2022/README.md

-# Data Analysis (Python)

-This is where I store my projects in Data Analysis in Python.

-## 1. Analysis of Cost of Living Index 2022
+# Analysis of Cost of Living Index 2022
-  ### About Dataset
+  ## About Dataset
   https://www.kaggle.com/datasets/ankanhore545/cost-of-living-index-2022

   Cost of Living Index (Excl.
 Rent) is a relative indicator of consumer goods prices, including groceries, restaurants, transportation and utilities.
 Cost of Living